All About Water

 4. Click “Add to diary”

 And voila!
-You can set a custom water target in your settings and see your daily progress in your Nutrition Report.
+You can set a custom water target in your settings and see your daily progress in your Daily Report or longer term progress in your Nutrition Report.

 The reason we do it this way is because several food listings in our database contain water in their nutrient profiles, and this will also contribute to your water total.
 This way you’ll get a much more accurate idea of how much you’re actually consuming!